sdhar150/Chip8-VM/README.md

-# CHIP-8 Emulator
+# CHIP-8 Virtual Machine

-A modern C++ implementation of the classic **CHIP-8 virtual machine**, featuring SDL2-based graphics and keyboard input.
+A basic program that is a modern C++ implementation of the classic **CHIP-8 virtual machine**, featuring SDL2-based graphics and keyboard input.
 Created by Soham Dhar.
 Designed with **clean architecture**, cross-platform compatibility, and modern C++ practices in mind.

 ---